 Cause: Undercutting is a condition in which the steel center wears faster than the diamond segment, especially in the areas where the segment and core are joined.
 The condition is caused by highly abrasive material grinding against the blade during the sawing operation.
 Usually, materials containing sand are responsible for this condition.
 (See section on Segment Loss).

 Remedy: The flow of swarf (abrasive cuttings) must be distributed over a wider area, away from the critical segment area.
 Many times this can be accomplished by using polyarc segments or other types of undercut protectors specially positioned around the steel center to change the pattern of constant abrasion.
 Although successful in most cases, undercut protectors do not provide 100% protection.

 Cause: Segments worn on one side reducing side clearance; usually caused by misalignment of the saw or a lack of sufficient water on both sides of the blade.

 Remedy: Check saw alignment.
-Clean water system; making certain that water is properly applied to the leading edge of the blade flanges.
-Check to see if pump is supplying sufficient even water.
+Clean water system; make certain that water is properly applied to the leading edge of the blade flanges.
+Check to see if the pump is supplying sufficient even water.
 (See Rapid Wear Section).

 Remedy: Replace bearings or worn arbor as required.

-Cause: Using the wrong blade on highly abrasive material (Example: glazed tile blade on concrete block).
+Cause: Using the wrong blade on highly abrasive material (Example: glazed tile blade on the concrete block).